Double Team (film)

+Double Team is a 1997 American buddy action film directed by Hong Kong filmmaker Tsui Hark, from a screenplay by Don Jakoby and Paul Mones.
+It stars Jean-Claude Van Damme and Dennis Rodman, respectively, as a counterterrorism agent and a flamboyant arms dealer, who team up to taken down an elusive terrorist (played by Mickey Rourke).

+Hark's American and English-language directorial debut, Double Team was released in the United States by Sony Pictures Releasing on April 4, 1997.
+It received generally negative reviews, but was a moderate commercial success.

 Plot

-After retrieving a truck load of plutonium stolen from a US military base in Croatia by freelance international terrorist Stavros, anti-terrorist agent Jack Paul Quinn retires to Southern France with Kathryn, his pregnant wife.
-A government representative tells Quinn that Stavros, Quinn's nemesis, has become active again and convinces Quinn to come out of retirement.
+After retrieving a truck load of plutonium stolen from a US military base in Croatia by freelance international terrorist Stavros, CIA counterterrorism agent Jack Quinn retires to Southern France with Kathryn, his pregnant wife.
+His former boss tells him that Stavros, his old nemesis, has become active again and convinces him to come out of retirement.

-Quinn travels to Antwerp, Belgium where quirky arms dealer Yaz outfits him.
+Quinn travels to Antwerp, where quirky arms dealer Yaz outfits him.
 Quinn and his team track Stavros to an amusement park, but Quinn hesitates to shoot Stavros when he sees Stavros is meeting with his six-year-old son.
 Stavros exploits Quinn's hesitation and a shootout ensues.
 Stavros' son is killed.
 Stavros flees into a hospital, pursued by Quinn.
 Stavros and Quinn fight in the maternity ward, and Quinn is knocked unconscious by an explosion.

 Due to his hesitation, Quinn is declared killed in action and placed in 'The Colony', an invisible penal island for secret agents.
 The occupants of the Colony are expected to analyze terrorist threats and register themselves every day using a fingerprint scanner.
 While analyzing information from a terrorist bombing, Quinn picks up a message from Stavros telling him that Stavros has kidnapped Kathryn.
 Quinn slices off the skin of his fingertip and puts it into an automated device to fool the fingerprint scanner, then escapes the energy field surrounding the island by attaching himself to cargo due to be extracted from the air.
 Another agent on the Colony, Goldsmythe, is activated as Quinn's "guardian", responsible for tracking him down.